julian-arteaga/julian-arteaga.github.io/_pages/research.markdown

 The Impact of Village Insurance Savings Accounts on Women's Assets and Savings (with Michael Carter and Kelvin Shikuku) [AEA RCT Registry](https://doi.org/10.1257/rct.11253-1.1)

 On The Political And Social Consequences Of Economic Inequality: Civic Engagement In Colombia, (with Ana Arjona, Juan Camilo Cárdenas, Patricia Justino, and Ana María Ibáñez).
 UNU-WIDER Working Paper 76, 2019.
-[UNU WIDER Working Paper](https://www.wider.unu.edu/publication/political-and-social-consequences-economic-inequality)
+[Link](https://www.wider.unu.edu/publication/political-and-social-consequences-economic-inequality)

 ## Publications